 - Fetch new data less frequently: Applications such as Mail can be set to fetch data wirelessly at specific intervals.
 The more frequently email or other data is fetched, the quicker your battery may drain.
 To fetch new data manually, from the Home screen choose Settings > Mail, Contacts, Calendars > Fetch New Data and tap Manually.
 To increase the fetch interval, go to Settings > Mail, Contacts, Calendars > Fetch New Data and tap Hourly.
 Note that this is a global setting and applies to all applications that do not support push services.

-- Turn off push mail: If you have a push mail account such as Yahoo!, MobileMe, or Microsoft Exchange, turn off push when you don’t need it.
-Go to Settings > Mail, Contacts, Calendars > Fetch New Data and set Push to Off.
-Messages sent to your push email accounts will now be received on your phone based on the global Fetch setting rather than as they arrive.
-If the global Fetch setting is set to Manually, you will not be able to locate your iPad using the MobileMe Find My iPad feature.
+- Turn off Push Mail and fetch data manually: the more frequently email or other data is pushed or fetched, the quicker your battery may drain.
+To turn off Push and to fetch new data manually, go to Settings > Mail, Contacts, Calendars > Fetch New Data and set Push to Off.
+Then set Fetch to Manually.
+Messages sent to your push email accounts will now be received on your iPad based on the Fetch setting rather than as they arrive.

 - Auto-check fewer email accounts: You can save power by checking fewer email accounts.
 This can be accomplished by turning off an email account or by deleting it.
 To turn off an account, go to Settings > Mail, Contacts, Calendars, choose an email account, and set Account to Off.
 To remove an account, go to Settings > Mail, Contacts, Calendars, choose an email account, and tap Delete Account.